lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-ktor-rest-api/index.md

 }
 ```

-- `DefaultHeaders` adds a header to every response including the name of the server.
+- `DefaultHeaders` adds a header to every response with the name of the server.
 - `CallLogging` logs information about outgoing responses and specifies what level to log them at.
-A logging library is needs to be included for this to work.
+A logging library needs to be included for this to work.
 The output will look something like:

   ```java
   INFO  ktor.application.log - 200 OK: GET - /people/302a1a73-173b-491c-b306-4d95387a8e36